ODOWDAIBM/fabric/docs/source/peers/Peers.md

 ## Applications and peers

 Applications connect to network peers when they need to access ledgers and smart contracts.
 A Software Development Kit (SDK) makes this easy for programs -- its APIs (application program interfaces) make it possible to connect with ledgers, invoke smart contracts, and receive ledger notifications.
 Peers make a blockchain network available to application programs in the same way other other operating system processes do.
-For example, web servers make make web pages available to browsers -- they are the equivalent of peers
+For example, web servers make make web pages available to browsers -- that's the service they provide.
+Peers are likewise the major service providers of a blockchain network.

 Through a peer connection, applications can execute smart contracts to query or update the ledger.
 Ledger queries are returned immediately, whereas ledger updates are asynchronous -- they require the consensus process to complete before the application can be informed.